fe-data/fe-docs/docs/getting-started/introduction.rst

    :alt: pdf-tickets

-Simply define your own e-tickets in your favourite word processor (Word, `LibreOffice <https://www.libreoffice.org/>`_, …) Upload the PDF-file to your WordPress media library and tell *Fast Events* where to print the qrcode-block.
+Simply define your own e-tickets in your favourite word processor (Word, `LibreOffice <https://www.libreoffice.org/>`_, …) Upload the PDF file in WordPress via the plugin's management interface and tell *Fast Events* where to print the qrcode-block.

 That’s easy isn’t?